yarusophialiu/NEWTTC/phase1/src/README.txt

 When taking a subway/bus, cardholder is expected to tap the card when enter and exit the station.
 Use the following format in event.txt:
-Card 1000 enters Bloor-Yonge subway station at 2018-05-01 10:00:00
+Card 1000 enters Bloor-Yonge subway station at 2018-05-01 10:00:00          // same as the above, station name can only be one word, Union Station need to be written as Union_Station

-When user links a card to his/her own account, use format: Sophia adds Card1000 When user lost and a suspends a card, use format: Xiaolei suspends Card1000 When user founds the card and reverses the suspended card, use format: Yuxing reverses Card1000 When user removes a card, use format: Yunfan removes Card1000 When user adds money to a card, use format: Yunfan adds Card1000 10
+When user lost and suspends a card, use format: Card 1004 is suspended at 2018-05-01 17:19:26 When user founds the card and reverses the suspended card, use format: Card 1004 is found at 2018-05-01 17:29:26 When user adds money to a card, use format: 10 dollars is added to card 1000 at 2018-05-01 17:39:26     // do not write dollar sign instead.